 Maybe eleven Volvos are equal to one Rolls Royce Silver Coud, but is a work by John Singer Sargent equal to a Claude Monet?
 Such is the problem in dividing up well-heeled estates like that of Christopher Larson and Julia Calhoun.
-According to the Seattle Times, the biggest challenge in the recent divorce was dividing up the $102 million art collection.
-The couple failed at the task, so it landed in the hands of the court.
-According to the article, “The result became a study in how people measure the value of art, and which counts for more — pragmatism or sentiment.”
+According to the Seattle Times, the biggest challenge in the recent divorce was dividing up the $102 … Continue reading But How do we Divide the Art?

 I've been collecting images of ships and boats in art over the past six months and have assembled them in a video.
 The music is by George Shearing.
 Some of the images are from the Metropolitan Museum of Art and the Brooklyn Museum.
 I hope you enjoy!

 The Agile Brush

 John Singer Sargent and Claude Monet went together to paint outdoors.
 Sargent asked Monet if he could borrow some black.
 Monet replies, "black?
 I don't have black," to which Sargent replies, "then I can't paint!"
 I haven't verified the authenticity of this historical change, and it seems like it could have been contrived to convey … Continue reading The Agile Brush